Contact Us for a Free Consultation (213) 542-0979

 Can Bond Or Bail Amounts Be Used For Court Costs?

-If someone uses a bail bondsman, the fee that is charged will never be returned and therefore could not be used on court costs or fines associated with the case.
-If a defendant's family member posts bail, then the entire amount would be returned within a few weeks to the family member who posted it, and could then be used to pay for court costs or fines.
+If someone uses a bail bondsman, the fee charged will never be returned and, therefore, could not be used to pay court costs or fines associated with the case.
+If a defendant's family member posts bail, then the entire amount will be returned within a few weeks to the family member who posted it and could then be used to pay for court costs or fines.

 Menu